gnietof/Quantum/Certification/execution_modes.md

 ## Job mode
 - A single primitive request of the estimator or the sampler made without a context manager.
 - Circuits and inputs are packaged as primitive unified blocs (PUBs) and submitted as an execution task on the quantum computer. -
 - To run in job mode, specify mode=backend when instantiating a primitive.
+- Single job usage is the quantum time the job uses in processing.
 ```python
 from qiskit_ibm_runtime import QiskitRuntimeService,SamplerV2